Blendify/blender-manual/blender_docs/manual/modeling/curves/editing/introduction.rst

    :Menu:      :menuselection:`Specials --> Set Goal Weight`

 This sets the :doc:`Soft Body Goal Weight </modeling/curves/properties/introduction>` of selected control points.
-The precise value can be adjusted in the Operator Panel.
+The precise value can be adjusted in the :ref:`ui-redo-last` Panel.
 To adjust the *Mean Weight* (average) of selected control points use :menuselection:`Sidebar region --> Transform --> Mean Weight`.